Seva41/CTF_SSH/README.md

 ## Tips
 - The `captura` executable is compiled from the `captura.py` file using [PyInstaller](https://pyinstaller.org/en/stable/).
+- The solution for the challenge is avaliable in `SOLUTION.md`.

 ## Support
 For any issues, questions, or needed clarifications regarding the challenge, please contact me.